 One of my favorite things as a parent is to listen to my toddler jabber while he plays independently.
-I love hearing the dialogue that takes place between he and his toys, I love listening to conflicts and resolution, and I love watching the way he manipulates his play space to meet the needs of play.
-Even more, I love when William invites me to join him.
+I love hearing the dialogue that takes place between him and his toys, I love listening to conflicts and resolution, and I love watching the way he manipulates his play space to meet the needs of play.
+Even more, I love it when William invites me to join him.
 “Mama, you play with me?”

 What a great opportunity to teach my son something incredibly valuable: how to make believe, otherwise known as pretend or imaginative play.
 During pretend play, children use their imaginations to recreate and reenact their world around them.
 Pretend play involves extensive amounts of planning, organization and memory skills.
 It teaches children sequence, how to work with others and compromise, how to creatively problem solve and communicate.

 When William and I pretend play, he assigns characters to each of us.
 I get to be Thomas the Train, or the moving van or ice cream truck.
 Whatever toy William gives me, he organizes our play.
 Today, the ice cream truck needs repairs.
 He tells me that I need a wrench or pliers, and maybe a hammer to fix the moving van, even though he is the one pretending to do the fixing.
 He twists and taps the ice cream truck until it is fit for the road again.
 When he is finished, he follows up with, “That feel better, Mama?” and we zoom off down the speedway ramps.

 Next, we find ourselves running low on gas, so we stop to fuel up, but have to wait our turn.
 A moving van is gassing up ahead of us.